-D1 Daredevil 1 (No 765 - Male).
-In support of preliminary attack by 14th Div to east of Delville Wood, with D5 attacking from the north; then to assist assault to the east of Flers.
+D1 “Daredevil 1” (No 765 - Male) was ordered to support f preliminary attack by 14th Div at 5.30 hrs to east of Delville Wood, with D5 attacking from the north; then to assist assault on Gueudecourt.
 D1 started south of the Ginchy to

-· M2/188383 Pte Albert S Wateridge ASC Possibly born 27 Feb 84 at Cranham Essex, eldest son of Charles and Lucy Wateridge - originally of Alton.
-He enlisted into ASC on 11 Dec 15 and was attached to Heavy Branch MGC in Spring 16.
+Pte Albert S Wateridge ASC Possibly born 27 Feb ‘84 at Cranham Essex, eldest son of Charles and Lucy Wateridge - originally of Alton.
+He enlisted into ASC on 11 Dec 15 and was attached to Heavy Branch MGC in Spring ‘16.
 After the action, he rebadged to the MGC (75071), remaining with D Bn and promoted LCpl.
-He was awarded the MM for his actions at the second Battle of Bullecourt (3 May 17) when driving Tank D41 (No 793; an unarmoured Mark II tank commanded by 2Lt CM Knight) - one other crewman being James Anderson (see D22).
-The tank was in support of 62nd Div, who assaulted from the south west.
+He was awarded the MM for his actions at the second Battle of Bullecourt (3 May 17) when driving Tank D41 (No 793; an un-armoured Mark II tank commanded by 2Lt CM Knight) - one other crewman being James Anderson (see D22).
+The tank was in support of 62 Div, who assaulted from the south west.
 The tank patrolled along the German trench but found no infantry to support.
 It was forced to retire as the crew were being injured by the armour piercing bullets.
 On the way back, the tank stopped to pick up more injured crew and then returned to the south east of Bullecourt; both Wateridge and Anderson refusing to give up their roles.
 Having again patrolled the German trench, the tank returned to its rally point, its ammunition virtually expended.
-The MM citation states: When this drivers tank was in a deep crater in Bullecourt, his skilful driving under heavy fire from armour-piercing bullets enabled the tank commander to extricate himself and continue in action.
+The MM citation states: When this driver’s tank was in a deep crater in Bullecourt, his skilful driving under heavy fire from armour-piercing bullets enabled the tank commander to extricate himself and continue in action.
 The tank, owing to casualties in personnel, was brought back to starting-point and the wounded crew were replaced.
 This driver, however, continued at his post.
 Wateridge was later promoted Sgt and served on with the Tank Corps.
-He was discharged on 2 May 19 under KR para 392 (XV) as No longer physically fit for war service”.
+He was discharged on 2 May ‘19 under KR para 392 (XV) as “No longer physically fit for war service”.
 Awarded an Army pension, his health deteriorated over the next decade.
 He died at St James Hospital Portsmouth, aged 46, on 15 Jul 1929

 D2 (No 539 - Female).
 One of three tanks (E Gp) with D15 (Bagshaw) and D19 (Sellick) tasked in support of 41st Div.
 Tank ditched in shell holes in Delville Wood on route to the start point; the car was eventually recovered.
 Later action: Huffam states